mims-harvard/TDC/README.md

 Send emails to [us](mailto:kexinhuang@hsph.harvard.edu) or open an issue.

+## Data Server Maintenance Issues

+TDC is hosted in [Harvard Dataverse](https://dataverse.harvard.edu/).
+When dataverse is under maintenance, TDC will not able to retrieve datasets.
+Although rare, when it happens, please come back in couple of hours or check the status by visiting the [dataverse website](https://dataverse.harvard.edu/).

 ## Disclaimer

 TDC is an open-source effort.
 Many datasets are aggregated from various public website sources.
 We use the Attribution-NonCommercial-ShareAlike 4.0 International license (open-source) to suffice many datasets requirement.
 If you feel there might be a potential infringement of the copyright, please let us know and we will address it ASAP.